Leptogenesis from spontaneous symmetry breaking during inflation: Conclusions

-\acknowledgments The authors thank Zhong-Zhi Xianyu for the helpful comments and discussions.
+\acknowledgments The authors thank Kohei Kamada, Misao Sasaki, Toyokazu Sekiguchi, Yusuke Yamada, Jun'ichi Yokoyama, and Zhong-Zhi Xianyu for the helpful comments and discussions.
 Y.P.W is supported by JSPS International Research Fellows and JSPS KAKENHI Grant-in-Aid for Scientific Research No. 17F17322, and this project was in part supported by Ministry of Science and Technology (MoST) Postdoctoral Research Abroad Program (PRAP) MoST-105-2917-I-564-022.
 The work of A.K. was supported by the U.S. Department of Energy (DOE) Grant No. DE-SC0009937 and by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.